PlayFab/VmStartupScriptGallery/Readme.md

 ## Debugging

-If you encounter challenges when running the scripts, you can see the ([instructions here on how to connect to Windows and Linux machines using RDP or SSH](https://learn.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/directly-debugging-game-servers)).
-The first thing you should take a look at are the files "PF_StartupScriptStdOut.txt" and "PF_StartupScriptStdErr.txt" that contain the script's standard output and standard error streams.
-These files are located either on D:\ drive on Windows or on /mnt folder on Linux.
+If you encounter challenges when running the scripts, you can see the [instructions here on how to connect to Windows and Linux machines using RDP or SSH](https://learn.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/directly-debugging-game-servers).
+The first thing you should take a look at are the files `PF_StartupScriptStdOut.txt` and `PF_StartupScriptStdErr.txt` that contain the script's standard output and standard error streams.
+These files are located either on `D:\` drive on Windows or on `/mnt` folder on Linux.

 ### Linux tips